 This five-day course focuses on describing data assimilation methods and general aspects of assimilating observations.
 Aspects of the implementation of the assimilation techniques for real-size numerical weather prediction (NWP) systems will also be described.

 As well as lectures there will be discussion and hands-on sessions.
-An example timetable is shown for the course in 2022 to give you some idea of what is covered.

 - The fundamental data assimilation concepts

 - Optimal Interpolation, 3D-Var, 4D-Var and the Kalman filter

 - Ensemble Kalman Filter methods; Ensemble of Data Assimilations and uncertainty estimation; Hybrid variational/ensemble based methods